-Join Martin Guidry for an in-depth discussion in this video Planning compression, part of Designing Database Solutions for SQL Server 2012.
+Join Martin Guidry for an in-depth discussion in this video Planning compression, part of SQL Server 2012: Designing Database Solutions.

 - In this section, I'd like to talk about…compression in SQL Server 2012.…We'll look at two different techniques…of compressing data…and talk a little bit about how they work.…I've staged some code for you…in your exercise files.…So I'm gonna take all of this…and copy it into a new query.…The syntax is fairly straightforward.…We're going to alter a table,…the table called SalesOrderDetail.…And we see in line 5,…we're going to set the data compression…equal to none.…